 What are Small and Medium-sized Enterprises (SMEs)?

 SMEs, or small and medium-sized enterprises, are defined differently around the world.
 The country a company operates in provides the specifics on the defined size of an SME.
 The sizing or categorization of a company as an SME, depending on the country, can be based on a number of characteristics.
-The traits include annual sales, number of employees, the amount of assets owned by the company, or any combination of the features.
+The traits include annual sales, number of employees, the amount of assets owned by the company, market capitalization, or any combination of these features.
 The United States also defines SMEs differently from one industry to another.